Biometric Backdoors: A Poisoning Attack Against Unsupervised Template Updating: Evaluation

 \subsection{Experiment Design}

 \myparagraph{Classifiers} we decide to consider three different classifiers: (i) \texttt{centroid}~\cite{Biggio2013}, (ii) \texttt{maximum} ~\cite{Biggio2013} and (iii) one-class Support Vector Machine (\texttt{SVM}).
 The \texttt{centroid} classifier computes the distance between the new sample and the centroid of the training data.
 The \texttt{maximum} classifier computes the distance between the new sample and the closest training sample.
 Both classifiers use $L_2$ distance to compute distances between samples; we tried using $L_1$ and we obtained similar results.
 All three classifiers perform an authentication decision comparing the computed distance to a pre-set threshold.
 We decide to use a linear kernel for \texttt{SVM} as this was the best performing one in terms of recognition performance.
 To account for the age of samples in the template, i.e., older samples might be considered less relevant than recent samples, we include two different weighting schemes: (i) \textit{flat}, (ii) \textit{sigmoid}.
-In the flat weighting schemes, each sample in the template is considered equally important in the decision, while in the sigmoid scheme the weight of each sample $w_i$ is computed with a sigmoid function prioritizing recent samples:

-where $x_i \in [-5, 5]$ indicates how recent the sample is (the lower the older the sample is).
+In the flat weighting schemes, each sample in the template is considered equally important in the decision, while in the sigmoid scheme the weight of each sample $w_i$ is computed with a sigmoid function prioritizing recent samples: $w_i = \frac{1}{(1+e^{-x_i})}$, where $x_i \in [-5, 5]$ indicates how recent the sample is (the lower the older the sample is).
 Intuitively, prioritizing recent samples in the decision will make the poisoning attack faster.

 \myparagraph{Update Policy} For the template update procedure, we choose to use self-update with \textit{infinite window update} policy~\cite{Biggio2012, Kloft2010}.
 In other words, whenever a new sample is accepted by the classifier it is subsequently added to the training set.
-This choice is similar to the unsupervised update process used by Apple's FaceID or Siri, where newly obtained samples are added to the template if the match quality is sufficient~\cite{faceidsecurityguide, personalized-hey-siri}.
+This choice is similar to the unsupervised update process used by Apple's FaceID or Siri, where newly obtained samples are added to the template if the sample quality (i.e., low level of noise) is sufficient~\cite{faceidsecurityguide, personalized-hey-siri}.